EliSacch/EliSacch/README.md

 # Hi there

-### My name is Elisa, and I am studying to be a web developer.
+### My name is Elisa, and I am an aspiring Full Stack Developer.

 ## About me

 I grew up in a small town in Italy, between the mountains and the sea, and i moved to Ireland in 2019.

-I love walking, taekwondo and, as I recently discovered, coding :)
+I love walking, taekwondo, and, as I recently discovered, coding :)

 ## Career

-I started my career in hospitality, fascinated by the opportunity this sector offers to work abroad and get in contact with diffent cultures.
+I started my career in hospitality, fascinated by the opportunity this sector offers to work abroad and get in contact with different cultures.

-Here in Ireland I could experience a stimulating and multicultural evnvironment, and it is here that I discovered the world of coding.
+Here in Ireland, I could experience a stimulating and multicultural environment, and it is here that I discovered the world of coding.

 ## Studies